 On September 8, 2008, Pegasus Imaging Corporation ("Pegasus") filed a lawsuit against us and Allscripts, LLC, in the United States District Court for the Middle District of Florida.
-Pegasus' claims against us included breach of license agreement, copyright infringement, misappropriation of trade secrets, unfair trade practices and unfair competition based on our allegedly unauthorized use of a software development toolkit related to barcode recognition.
-Following substantial further pretrial proceedings before the Court and a subsequent mediation session, the parties agreed to submit this dispute to binding arbitration.
-An arbitration ruling is expected to be issued within three weeks after the date of this prospectus supplement.
-Although we believe that we have a strong defensive position in this matter, there can be no assurance that a significant judgment will not be rendered against us in favor of Pegasus.
+Pegasus' claims against us include breach of license agreement, copyright infringement, misappropriation of trade secrets, unfair trade practices and unfair competition based on our allegedly unauthorized use of a software development toolkit related to barcode recognition.
+Following substantial further pretrial proceedings before the Court and a subsequent mediation session, the parties agreed to submit this dispute to binding arbitration, and in connection therewith, we and Pegasus entered into a partial settlement agreement pursuant to which we paid Pegasus \$2,000,000 for a nine-year new license agreement for several Pegasus products.
+The arbitration began on July 26, 2010 and concluded on August 17, 2010.
+On August 26, 2010, the arbitrator awarded Pegasus \$2,999,000 in damages and legal interest which was offset by the \$2,000,000 license fee payment, resulting in an additional payment by us of \$999,000.